chaudharysk/assistantApiHomeAssitant/README.md

-# GPT-3 Powered Home Assistant
+# GPT-3 Powered Home Assistant(FULL CODE AND TUTORIAL WILL BE UPLOADED SOON)

 Welcome to the GPT-3 Powered Home Assistant project!
 This home assistant leverages the capabilities of GPT-3, the Open API Assistants API, and the Tuya IoT Cloud to provide a versatile and intelligent smart home experience.